RenYang-home/HLVC/README.md

 os.system('bpgdec ' + path_com + str(f + 1).zfill(3) + '.bin')
 os.system('mv result.png ' + path_com + 'f' + str(f + 1).zfill(3) + '.png')
 ```
-- **HLVC_video_decoder.py** (currently not including the enhancement network WRQE)
+- **HLVC_video_decoder.py**
 ```
 --path_bin, the path to the bin files (bitstreams).

+--path_raw, the path to the raw frames (optional, only useful when calculating compressed quality, if it is none, the quality after WRQE cannot be obtained);

---frame, the total frame, should be GOP (=10) * n + 1, e.g., 101.
+--frame, the total frame, should be GOP (=10) * n + 1, e.g., 101;

---mode, PSNR or MS-SSIM.
+--mode, PSNR or MS-SSIM;

 --python_path, the path to python (only used for MS-SSIM model to run Lee et al., ICLR 2019 on I-frames);

 --CA_model_path, the path to CA_EntropyModel_Test of Lee et al., ICLR 2019 (only used for MS-SSIM model);

---l, lambda value. l = 256, 512, 1024 and 2048 for PSNR, and l = 8, 16, 32 and 64 for MS-SSIM.
+--l, lambda value. l = 256, 512, 1024 and 2048 for PSNR, and l = 8, 16, 32 and 64 for MS-SSIM;

+--enh, enable enhancement network WRQE (=1) or not (=0).

 ```
 For example,
 ```
-python HLVC_video_decoder.py --path_bin BasketballPass_com_slow_PSNR_1024 --frame 101 --mode PSNR --l 1024
+python HLVC_video_decoder.py --path_bin BasketballPass_com_slow_PSNR_1024 --path_raw BasketballPass --frame 101 --mode PSNR --l 1024 --enh 1
 ```

-### To do

-Release the codes of the enhancement network WRQE.

 ## Performance